-Not saying anything can a very powerful way to communicate.
+Not saying anything can be a very powerful way to communicate.
 Both pausing and silence can speak volumes, and help to reinforce what we do say.

-Using the right intonation, stress and rhythm when we speak are crucial for communicating the right meaning.
+Using the right intonation, stress and rhythm when we speak is crucial for communicating the right meaning.
 For Goyder, emphasising what she calls the “telegram” words that are essential for meaning is “the highlighter pen of good speech”.

 As with all forms of communication, the trick is to have these tools at your disposal and to deploy them depending on context and audience.
-We need to think of our voices as instruments, and that means practice: practice to find a low, grounded tone to give us gravitas; to enunciate clearly; use pauses and silence more; find the right pace for that upcoming presentation.
+We need to think of our voices as instruments, and that means practice: practice to find a low, grounded tone to give us gravitas; enunciate clearly; use pauses and silence more; find the right pace for that upcoming presentation.

 It’s about hitting that sweet spot where clarity of message meets optimal delivery.

 In a now-famous TED Talk, psychologist Amy Cuddy introduced us to the ‘power pose’, the idea that adopting a physical stance that makes us feel ‘big’ or powerful can also make us feel and behave with more authority, which, in turn, leads to better outcomes.
 Exhorting us to “fake it until we become it” has not been without its problems for Cuddy since then, but the idea of using our posture for gravitas is an interesting example of the relationship between our physical and mental states and the crucial role played by body language when we communicate – whether we’re on transmit or receive.